tarzanjerin/githubapi/README.md

 - [Docker] - Create Docker Images

 ## Prerequisite
-- Generate API token in your user account which would be used to retrive the object
+- Generate API token in your user account which would be used to retrieve the object
 ## Installation
 GitHubApi requires Python run time environment and Docker Cli .